-Once you have made your initial appointment you will be sent a New Patient Pack.
-This pack will contain:
+Once you have made an appointment you will be sent:

 - A letter confirming your appointment date, time and location

-Please complete these forms and return them to us along with your doctor’s referral by mail, fax or email, prior to your first visit.
+Please complete your registration forms and return them to us along with your doctor’s referral by mail, fax or email, prior to your appointment.